Deepam-Rai/Notes/Graph_Theory/Definitions.md

 - Connected graph G has k(G)=1.
 - Every graph is union of its components.

+### Multigraph
+A graph with parallel edges.

+### Di-graph
+A di-graph is an ordered pair of vertex set V and edge set E, denoted by D(V,E), where
+	V = finite non-empty set of objects
+	E $\subseteq V\times V$ , an ordered two element subset.

 ----
 ### Walk
 Sequence of vertices W such that consecutive vertices in the sequence are adjacent.
 It can be expressed as: $W=\{u=v_0,v_1,v_2,...,v_k=v\}$ which is a u-v walk.

 #### length of a walk